slagyr/speclj/README.md

 # Running Specs

+## With Leiningen
+Speclj includes a Leiningen task to execute `speclj.main`.

+    $ lein spec

 ## Running All Specs at Once
 The command below will run all the specs found in `"spec"` directory.